giovadifiore/jquery-fbalbums/README.md

 # jQuery Facebook Albums Query

-## Demo with plugin's auto generated list
+## Demo with plugin's auto generated HTML list
 A working demo is descripted below.

 Suppose you have a `div` with id `facebookAlbumList` and that you want to render a list of Facebook public albums inside.